Share Dance: Classes & Facilitators

 Contemporary Dance Patterns & Pathways

 Through a series of across the floor progressions and basic partner exercises we will explore our relationship to the floor, weight, and our partners.
 We will use repetition to deepen our understanding of a movement and invite complexity to evolve naturally as we work.
 The play of musicality, momentum, speed, coordination, and pleasure will guide us in revealing the nuances of our dancing.
+Some exercises might involve contact with a partner.

 About Sarah Hutton